 Adults aged 21 to 45 with tight hamstrings also get the best results from static stretching with 30-second stretch and hold positions.
 Researchers report that static stretching is two times more effective than a dynamic range of motion (DROM) for this group of non-competitive athletes.
 Researchers report, "The results of this study suggest that, although both static stretch and DROM (dynamic stretching) will increase hamstring flexibility, a 30-second static stretch was more effective than the newer technique, DROM, for enhancing flexibility" (Bandy 2001).

 Keep in mind there are important lessons in these studies, but the studies apply to a specific age group (over 65, and ages 21 to 45) and a specific physical condition (tight hamstrings).
 If we apply the results of a study with these variables to young athletes, we may be wrong.
 While it is reasonable to conclude (as I have for training purposes) that static stretching away from practice is an effective strategy for athletes with tight hamstrings, this study does not specifically prove that point.
-It is clearly a mistake to take the findings of one study and create an absolute fact.
+It is a mistake to take the findings of one study and create an absolute fact.
 Look at the whole body of research about a topic before making a life-changing training decision.

-The take home about stretching
+The take-home about stretching

 Use dynamic stretching and static stretching at the correct times in the training plan.
 Dynamic stretching (arm swings, hip rotations and knee rotations) will aid in the pre-competition, pre-practice warm-up process by increasing flexion in the joints and increasing body temperature.
 This method is preferred before athletic competition.
 Static stretching can be used as part of a warm-up for training.
-However, static stretching will slightly slow down athletes for an hour afterwards so examine training goals.
-The best way to improve overall flexibility is static stretching with 30-second stretch and holds performed away from events requiring peak performance.
+However, static stretching will slightly slow down athletes for an hour afterwards, so examine training goals.
+The best way to improve overall flexibility is by static stretching with 30-second stretch and holds performed away from events requiring peak performance.